AnvayB/portfolio/README.md

 <!--
 Notes:
-- Add Proof of Concept projects (repo) with multiple projects like Image Classification (dog vs cats), image generation, etc)
+- Add Proof of Concept projects (repo) with multiple projects like Image Classification (dog vs cats), image generation, etc) -->
-- Request resume button that sends my resume to someone but they have to enter their email and it sends from my email so I know who's requested it
--->